Economy of South Korea: Sectors

+The role of government finance in the national economy is growing, and government expenditure keeps increasing.
+But the growth rate of the national budget varies across administrations, reflecting shifts in fiscal policy between expansionary and austerity stances.
+Under the Moon Jae-in administration, the 'year-on-year growth rate of the national budget' steadily increased after its inauguration in 2017, reaching nearly 9% from 2019 onward.
+However, with the transition to the Yoon Suk-yeol administration, the growth rate slowed to around 5% and further declined to approximately 2.5% in 2025 budget.
+Lee Jae-myung administration has allocated a record-high budget of 728 trillion KRW for 2026, with the year-on-year growth rate rising again to around 8%.

 Shipbuilding

 During the 1970s and 1980s, South Korea became a leading producer of ships, including oil supertankers, and oil-drilling platforms.
 The country's major shipbuilder was Hyundai, which built a 1-million-ton capacity drydock at Ulsan in the mid-1970s.
 Daewoo joined the shipbuilding industry in 1980 and finished a 1.2-million-ton facility at Okpo on Geoje Island, south of Busan, in mid-1981.
 The industry declined in the mid-1980s because of the oil glut and because of a worldwide recession.
 There was a sharp decrease in new orders in the late 1980s; new orders for 1988 totaled 3 million gross tons valued at US$1.9 billion, decreases from the previous year of 17.8 percent and 4.4 percent, respectively.
-These declines were caused by labor unrest, Seoul's unwillingness to provide financial assistance, and Tokyo's new low-interest export financing in support of Japanese shipbuilders.
+These declines were caused by labour unrest, Seoul's unwillingness to provide financial assistance, and Tokyo's new low-interest export financing in support of Japanese shipbuilders.
 However, the South Korean shipping industry was expected to expand in the early 1990s because older ships in world fleets needed replacing.
 South Korea eventually became the world's dominant shipbuilder with a 50.6% share of the global shipbuilding market as of 2008.
-Notable Korean shipbuilders are Hyundai Heavy Industries, Samsung Heavy Industries, Daewoo Shipbuilding & Marine Engineering, and the now bankrupt STX Offshore & Shipbuilding.
+Notable Korean shipbuilders are Hyundai Heavy Industries, Samsung Heavy Industries, Hanwha Ocean, and the now bankrupt STX Offshore & Shipbuilding.

 Electronics

 Electronics is one of South Korea's main industries.
-During the 1980s through the 2000s, South Korean companies such as Samsung, LG and SK led South Korea's growth in this sector.
+During the 1980s through the 2000s, South Korean companies such as Samsung, LG, and SK led South Korea's growth.
 In 2017, 17.1% of South Korea's exports were semiconductors produced by Samsung Electronics and SK Hynix.
-Samsung and LG are also major producers in electronic devices such as televisions, smartphones, display, and computers.
+Samsung and LG are also major producers in electronic devices such as televisions, smartphones, display, and computers. semiconductor exports reached a record $15 billion in August 2025, an increase of nearly a third from 2024, contributing to total monthly exports of $58.4 billion.